-Jennifer Kane is a Licensed Social Work and graduated from the MSW program at the University of Denver in 1998.
+Jennifer Kane is a contracted therapist and a Licensed Clinical Social Worker.
+She graduated from the MSW program at the University of Denver in 1998.
 She works with a range of issues related to attachment, relationships, anxiety, stress, life transitions, divorce, infidelity, and parenting.

 Jennifer is specifically trained in Emotion Focused Therapy (EFT), a clinically-proven model developed by Sue Johnson that explores adult love through an attachment lense and assists couples in developing satisfying and meaningful relationships.
 She is passionate about working with individuals and couples to improve all aspects of relationships in their lives.